danielbodnar/awesome-stars/README.md

 ## github

+- [subhamBharadwaz/scribbly](https://github.com/subhamBharadwaz/scribbly) - Scribbly is a web application built with Next.js and Prisma that allows users to create and manage their digital journal.
+With a user-friendly interface powered by Radix UI and Shadcn/UI components, S
 - [howardroark/pollinate](https://github.com/howardroark/pollinate) - Template your base files and generate new projects from Git(Hub).
 - [jeroenouw/cgx](https://github.com/jeroenouw/cgx) - 💻🔥CLI to generate the recommended documentation/files to improve contribution (Github, Gitlab, CodeCommit and Bitbucket)
 - [feinoujc/gh-search-cli](https://github.com/feinoujc/gh-search-cli) - searches github via command line.
 Supports repo, issues, code and commit searches and listing notifications